nickpgill/nickpgill.github.io/2019-04-05-a-rodgers-saxl-conjecture-for-characters.md

 **Proof**: let $P$ be the number of faithful irreducible characters of $Sym(n)$.
 (So $P$ is 2 less than the number of partitions of $n$, unless $n = 4$.)
 For each faithful character, let $N(\chi)$ be the $N$ given by Alperin's result, and let $N = \max_\chi N(\chi)$.
 Take $M = NP$.
 Then in any product of $M$ faithful characters, some character appears at least $N$ times, and so the product contains the regular character.
 QED

 That's a brilliant start, but it doesn't give us any information about what $M$ can be.
-A little bit of fiddling about with dimensions is enough to tell us that $M$ must be bounded below by some linear function in $n$: so, then, it it possible that one can choose $M$ to be linear in $n$?
+The same argument as I gave at the top of this post implies that $M$ must be bounded below by some linear function in $n$: so, then, it it possible that one can choose $M$ to be linear in $n$?

 Here's what Mark had to say on the subject: